 QPrEST - High Accuracy Targeted Proteomics

-Each QPrEST standard consists of a heavy labeled 50-150 amino acid stretch identical to a part of the corresponding human protein.
-The sequences are carefully selected to have low similarity to other human proteins and cover regions with multiple proteotypic peptides.
+Each QPrEST standard consists of 50-150 amino acids identical to a part of the corresponding human protein.
+The sequences are carefully selected to have low similarity to other human proteins and cover regions wit h multiple proteotypic peptides.

-QPrEST standards are added to the sample early on in the workflow, prior to proteolytic digestion.
-The early spike-in and shared amino acid sequence of the QPrEST and the endogenous protein brings three major benefits:
+The shared amino acid sequence of the QPrEST and the endogenous protein brings two additional major benefits:

-- Similar digestion efficiency, enabling the use of miscleaved peptides, generating the same heavy to light ratios as fully cleaved peptides
+- Similar digestion efficiency, enabling the use of miscleaved peptides, generating similar heavy to light ratios as fully cleaved peptides

 - Multiple intrinsic proteotypic peptides enabling cross-validation between peptides for quantification